andreasRu/Setting-Up-Lucee-CommandBox-Apache2-Ubuntu-20.04-LTS/README.md

 &nbsp;
 ### Step 6 - Create a wwwroot to hold your web applications files and add a index.cfm file to it for testing
-Connect with SSH X11 Forwarding as shown im step 2 and create a folder *'wwwroot'* that will hold your web application cfm files and resources.
+Connect with SSH X11 Forwarding as shown in step 2 and create a folder *'wwwroot'* that will hold your web application cfm files and resources.
 To do that, open the file explorer *'thunar'* with sudo with:
 ```
 $ sudo thunar
 ```